Outige/cheat-sheets/fastapi/heroku_rest_api/README.md

 $ python -m unittest discover -p 'test*.py'
 ```

+# Hosting on heroku
+* copied all the code over to new repo
+* coppied requirements + gunicorn + uvicorn
+* made a procfile
+* pushed but failed

 # caviots
 * Still need to add doc strings
 * Would like unit tests to run with sqlite db.
 Can't get sqlite to work